Police shoot, kill armed man in suburban St. Louis

 ST. LOUIS (AP) — Authorities say police officers have shot and killed an armed man while responding to a disturbance in suburban St. Louis.

 St. Louis County police say in a news release that the shooting happened around 10:30 a.m.
 Sunday in Maryland Heights.
-The release says officers fired after they were confronted by a man “who drew a handgun on the officers.”
+The release says three officers fired after they were confronted by a man “who drew a handgun on the officers.”

-Police say the suspect was pronounced dead at the scene.
+Police say the suspect was rushed to a hospital, where he was pronounced dead.
+He was identified Monday as 42-year-old Bradley Arning.
 A handgun also was recovered.

-The man’s name wasn’t’ immediately released.
+Police say the three officers who fired had a combined 88 years of law enforcement experience.
 Police say the investigation is ongoing.

-Note: This story has been corrected to show that Bradley Arning died at the hospital, not at the scene, as police initially reported.